 Learn how FAA certificate holders with foreign addresses can comply with the U.S. Agent for Service requirement.

-How Overseas FAA-Certificated Pilots Can Comply with the U.S. Agent for Service Rule explains FAA Agent for Service requirements for international FAA certificate holders, foreign pilots, mechanics, drone operators, aircraft owners, and aviation businesses with non-U.S. addresses.
+Comply with the FAA U.S. Agent for Service Rule explains FAA Agent for Service requirements for international FAA certificate holders, foreign pilots, mechanics, drone operators, aircraft owners, and aviation businesses with non-U.S. addresses.

 Aero Agent provides a U.S.-based FAA Agent for Service address, FAA mail receipt, document scanning, alerts, forwarding, storage, disposal support, and secure portal access for customers outside the United States.